HiRurgLipay/twiads/README.md

 # twiads
-Social media like Twitter and Threads
+Social media like Twitter and Threads.
-Diploma project
+Diploma project.